kryptokrona/kryptokrona-docs/Frequently-Asked-Questions.md

 A: If you're using XMR-Stak, you can start the miner with a certain command.
 Check [this out](XMR-Stak-Guide#xmr-stak-no-cpu-gpu) for more info.

-#### Q: My XMR-Stak is crashing on startup, with an error about CUDA.
+#### Q: XMR-Stak is crashing on startup, with an error about CUDA.
 What am I doing wrong?

 A: If you are using a nVidia card, try opening `nvidia.txt` in the same directory as `xmr-stak.exe`, and lowering the value of `threads` until it stops crashing.